A-Led-Weather/API/README.md

 ## Features

 - Creation of temperature reports in the database
-- Display of reports by ID, device, location, hourly and daily
+- Display of reports by ID, location, period of time
-- Creation of JWT tokens for authentication of requests
-- Retrieval of the list of devices and available locations
+- Retrieval of the list of available locations
 - User registration with name, email, and password
 - User authentification
+- Creation of JWT tokens for registered users
-- General CRUD operations with USER, REPORT, DEVICE, LOCATION data
+- General CRUD operations with Reports, Users, and Locations data

 ## Installation

-In production environment, this project is hosted on an Apache http webserver.
+In production environment, this project is configured for an Apache http server.
 But you can alternatively use php built-in server for a simple test and development context :

 - Clone the repository to your machine
-- Install php 8.2.1.
+- Install PHP 8.2.1.
 - Set the "cgi.fix_pathinfo" to 0 in your php.ini file to avoid route interpretation
 - Install dependencies using `composer install`
 - Install MariaDb